nhthieu/hieu-nguyen-website/README.md

 # Hieu Nguyen's Personal Website

 ## Note

-I just migrated the website to Astro, you can visit it [here](https://hieunguyen.vercel.app/).
+I just migrated the website to Astro, you can visit the new website [here](https://hieunguyen.vercel.app/).
+For the Github repo, visit [here](https://github.com/nhthieu/my-portfolio).
 I don't actively use this website anymore but if you still want to [visit](https://nhthieu.vercel.app/), feel free to.

-## Introduction

-Hi, this is my personal website to showcase my profile and my projects.
-I sometimes write tech and non-tech related blogs on the website too.

 ### Some of the key features include:
 - Built with NextJS and styled with TailwindCSS